ntoll/sann/examples/snaike/README.md

-# Beep
+# SnAIke

-Unsupervised training (via evolution) of a neural network that controls a self-driving car in a simple 2d game world.
+Unsupervised training (via evolution) of a neural network that controls a snake looking for food in a simple 2d game world.